 Let’s face it.
 Cloud computing isn’t on everyone’s wishlist for 2019 and beyond yet.
-Organisations are slowly charting the path to Cloud but nobody is really there except ofcourse the Cloud providers themselves
+Organizations are slowly charting the path to Cloud but nobody is really there except of course the Cloud providers themselves

 Cloud computing worked well for batch operations or high-performance computing.
 But for someone looking to port their on-prem applications to Cloud, the strategy didn’t quite hit the right notes.
 In other words, for Stateful frameworks there is still some ground to cover.

 Another important observation is that Cloud computing advocated the exclusion of physical infrastructure but those who moved were left to fend the management of the virtual allocations to themselves.
 This didn’t go down very well.

 Amazon saw early success with its EC2 webservice.
 The simple web service interface found many takers and developers found it easy.
 The key was to have the same look-and-feel in the cloud as their local PCs.
 EC2 made this possible.

 However developers had to manage the virtual machines themselves.
 They had to learn the system administration or work with the Admins to manage the environments.
 This took a toll on the developer’s time.
 For example, writing a simple login-password page and getting it on the Cloud took more time than writing the code itself.